Employment-related tribunal claims

 You can help to avoid disputes by:

-- having clearly written policies and procedures where matters need to be dealt with formally.
+- Having clearly written policies and procedures where matters need to be dealt with formally.
 Note that disciplinary and grievance procedures are required and should comply with the Labour Relations Agency (LRA) Code of Practice.

 - communicate these policies and procedures to your staff